markrickert/ssmessagesviewcontroller/Readme.markdown

 # SSMessagesViewController

 Simple message UI like Messages.app.
 I started writing this to create an in-app SMS feature for a client.
-Since Apple has made in-app SMS part of UI, I removed this from [SSToolkit](http://sstoolk.it).

 ## Running the Demo

-You'll need to get SSToolkit first:

-    $ git submodule update --init

-Then you can just open Xcode and build away.
+Just open Xcode and build away.
 Enjoy.

+Fork by n1mda includes UITextView instead of drawing NSString, so phonenumbers/links etc can be detected.